Ritveek123/basic.js/README.md

 # basic.js
 ### Instructions

-  this game engine is very basic as the name suggest all the documentation is available but is still in devlopement here is the link https://ritveek123.github.io/basic.js.docs/documentation.html
+  this game engine is very basic as the name suggest all the documentation is available now here is the link https://ritveek123.github.io/basic.js.docs/documentation.html

 boilerplate code